-Program Evaluation of Students' Progress
+Annual Evaluation of Students' Progress

-An evaluation of each student's performance in the Program is conducted by the faculty midway through the student's program (i.e., after completion of 30 credits).
+An annual evaluation of each student's performance in the Program is conducted by the faculty in the spring of each year.
 This evaluation involves an interactive process between students, their advisors, and the Program faculty as a whole which focuses on each student's progress toward the Program training goals.
 Progress is evaluated in the areas of knowledge, skills, and dispositions.
 Clear indications of excellence or deficiency are noted, and specific remediation plans may be developed if a student's progress is clearly deficient in any manner.

-The evaluation process begins with a self-assessment.
+The annual evaluation process begins with a self-assessment conducted by each student after the beginning of the spring semester.
 Students are to review their progress in a variety of areas related to the training goals of their program, including knowledge, skills and assessment.
-Students will integrate feedback in these areas.
-Areas of strength and areas where growth would be helpful are to be identified as well as professional goals for the coming year (see Appendix D for the Student Self-Evaluation Form).
+Students will integrate feedback in these areas (e.g., disposition tracking sheet).
+Areas of strength and areas where growth would be helpful are to be identified as well as professional goals for the coming year (see Appendix D for the Student Annual Self-Evaluation Form).

-The review also includes a review of students' portfolios which document progress toward one's degree.
-Students are to submit their portfolio materials, along with their annual self-evaluation form and a current copy of their vita by the beginning of the semester during which they will be reviewed.
-The review also includes evaluation of students' readiness to begin their practicum and internship in the following semester.
-Students and advisors are to then meet and discuss each student's progress one month after the review is submitted.
-Students and advisors are to sign each annual evaluation form to indicate that they have reviewed and discussed the information.
+The annual review also includes a review of students' portfolios which document progress toward one's degree.
+Students are to submit their portfolio materials, along with their annual self-evaluation form and a current copy of their vita by March 1.
+The annual review also includes evaluation of students' readiness to begin their practicum and internship in the following semester.
+Students and advisors are to then meet and discuss each student's progress before March 25.
+Students and advisors are to sign each annual self-evaluation form to indicate that they have reviewed and discussed the information.
 Advisors will keep all of the evaluation materials for the full faculty review which follows.
 The portfolio materials are returned to the students after the faculty review is completed.

-The department faculty review all of the available materials regarding the progress of each student at the spring faculty meetings when evaluations are conducted.
+The department faculty review all of the available materials regarding the progress of each student at the spring faculty meetings when annual evaluations are conducted.
 After the faculty review each student's progress, advisors complete a summary evaluation letter for each student.
 Two copies of this letter are given to each student, one of which is for the student's own records.
 The other copy must be signed to indicate that the student has received and read the evaluation, even if she or he disagrees with its findings, and returned to the department.
 A student may write a response to the advisor's letter if he or she so wishes, and the advisor will then respond in writing.
 If students wish to appeal the evaluation, they should contact the Department Chair.
 If serious problems regarding professional impairment or problematic behaviors are identified, the procedures described below in the section on Remediation and Dismissal of Students are followed.